hvianna/audioMotion-analyzer/README.md

 ## About

-**audioMotion-analyzer** is a high-resolution real-time audio spectrum analyzer in a vanilla JavaScript module with no dependencies.
+**audioMotion-analyzer** is a high-resolution real-time audio spectrum analyzer in a vanilla JavaScript module (ES6+) with no dependencies, built upon Web Audio and Canvas APIs.
 It's highly customizable and optimized for small size and high performance.

-I originally wrote this for my [**audioMotion**](https://audiomotion.me) spectrum analyzer and music player.
+I originally wrote this for my [**audioMotion**](https://audiomotion.me) music player.
 Check it out too!

 ## Features